patricklafrance/rslib-poc/README.md

 ## Todo

-- Add Rpack / Rsbuid to the app project
+- Add Rspack / Rsbuid to the web-app project
-- Add a shared Storybook
+- Switch Storybook to Rspack / Rsbuild
 - Add syncpack